 This noise occurs in pans which are made from different materials superimposed on one another.
-It is caused by the vibrations that occur ajoining surfaces of the different superimposed materials.
+It is caused by the vibrations that occur in the adjoining surfaces of the different superimposed materials.
 The noise comes from the pan.
-The amount of food and cooking method can vary.
+The amount of food and cooking method can vary noise intensity.